vermavarun/coding/LeetCode/readme.md

       2) Kahn's Algorithm: Used for Directed Acyclic Graphs (DAG) only.
 Single answer possible.
 It uses BFS.
       3) Tarjan's Algorithm: Used for Directed Acyclic Graphs (DAG) only.
 Single answer possible.
       4) Kosaraju's Algorithm: Used for Directed Acyclic Graphs (DAG) only.
 Single answer possible.
+   ### Miscellaneous:
+      1) InDegree: Number of incoming edges to a node.
+      2) OutDegree: Number of outgoing edges from a node.
+      3) Strongly Connected Components (SCC) - Kosaraju's Algorithm
+      4) Articulation Points - Tarjan's Algorithm
+      5) Bridges - Tarjan's Algorithm

 </details>

 ## STEPS TO SOLVE: